-When formulas and cell references are used Excel will automatically recalculate when data is changed ences.
+When formulas and cell references are used Excel will automatically recalculate when data is changed when constructing a formula in Excel, you use cell addresses that, when added to a formula, become cell references.
 This means that Excel uses, or references, the number entered into the cell location when performing the calculation.
 As a result, when the numbers in the cells that are referenced are changed, Excel automatically recalculates the formula and produces a new result.
-This is what gives Excel the ability to create a variety of what-if scenarios, which will be explained later in the chapter.
+This is what gives Excel the ability to create a variety of whatif scenarios, which will be explained later in the chapter.

-Formulas are used to calculate a variety of mathematical outputs in Excel and can be used to create virtually any custom calculation required for your objective.
-Furthermore, when constructing a formula in Excel, you use cell addresses that, when added to a formula, become cell refer-
+Formulas used are to calculate variety of a mathematical outputs in Excel and can be used to create virtually any custom calculation required for your Furthermore, objective.